ESPlanner going forward

 New sales of ESPlanner will discontinue in 2020

-Although maintenance releases for existing users and renewals will continue for another couple of years, giving existing users the time to transition to MaxiFi Planner, new purchases will be stopped early in 2020.
+Although maintenance releases for existing users and renewals will continue for another couple of years, giving existing users the time to transition to MaxiFi Planner, new purchases were stopped early in 2020.
 If you are a new user, you are strongly encouraged to move now to MaxiFi Planner, our web-based version of ESPlanner.
 It has feature parity now and many advantages over ESPlanner, the download version.

 What is the relationship of ESPlanner to MaxiFi Planner?